AdvPyS23/game_manager/README.md

 ## Getting Started

-- Make sure that your system meets all [requirements](./requirements.txt)
+- Make sure that your system meets all [requirements](./requirements.md)
-- Download the [gm.py](./gm.py) file and save it to an empty folder
+- Download all the files listed here and save them into an empty folder
-- Run the gm.py file with Python 3 and follow the on-screen instructions
+- Run the [game_collection](./game_collection.py) file with Python 3 and follow the on-screen instructions